Posted Oct 26, 2019 at 16:55. Revised Apr 24, 2021 at 20:44.

 Slander is not included in freedom of speech!

 College president Ambar has repeatedly pushed the bogus argument that there are First Amendment free speech issues at play in the Gibsons v.
 Oberlin College legal matter.
-The jury held, based on compelling evidence, that the college and Dean Meridith Raimondo were guilty of slander, but…
+Based on compelling evidence, the jury held that the college and Dean Meridith Raimondo were guilty of slander, but…

 Libel and slander are NOT included in free speech!
-Had the trustees set up and enforced policies and procedures defining defamation and slander and defining how to speak in the name of the College, the Gibson mess would not have happened.
-All that should be necessary policy-wise would be a requirement that no one can present libel or slander as having the endorsement of the College.
+Had the trustees set up and enforced policies and procedures defining defamation and slander and defining how to speak in the College’s name, the Gibson mess would not have happened.
+All that should be necessary policy-wise would be a requirement that no one can present libel or slander as having the College’s endorsement.
 Individuals can say whatever they want, but no one can be allowed to shove words or ideas down the college’s throat without the College’s consent.
 So why is freedom of speech being used as a smokescreen to obscure something?
 It is bungling — or something more serious — like a gullible BOT that has been lied to by trusted subordinates?

-The Oberlin College General Faculty currently has the power to commit the college to positions, either foolish or wise.
+The Oberlin College General Faculty currently can commit the college to positions, either foolish or wise.
 This is as it should be, but there is no known requirement for the faculty to formulate official positions in consultation with the administration.
 Consultation and coordination are not infringements on free speech; they are protectors of it.